w3c/WebPlatformWG/WorkMode.md

 ## IRC

-WebApps uses two different channels of the W3C's IRC system (irc.w3.org; port 6667):
+The group uses  different channels of the W3C's IRC system (irc.w3.org; port 6667) including:

 * #webapps - for Public technical discussions; this channel is continuously [logged/archive](http://krijnhoetmer.nl/irc-logs/)
 * #wam - for Member-confidential discussions; this channel is NOT logged and should NOT be used for technical discussions